Non-equilibrium reversible dynamics of work production in four-spin system in a magnetic field: Quantum thermodynamic variables

-where $-\sum _ {i=1} ^ {m} \rho _ {ii} \ln \rho _ {ii} $ is the diagonal entropy $d $, $m $ is the number of system states.
-For the initial diagonal state the diagonal entropy possesses property $d (0) \leq d (t) =-\sum _ {i=1} ^ {m} \rho _ {ii} \ln \rho _ {ii} $ \cite {BarankovPolkovnikov}.\\ The dynamics of a purity measure $P = {\rm Tr \,} \rho {^2} $ is connected with the dynamics of entropy $S = - {\rm Tr \,} \rho\ln\rho $ as follows.
+The dynamics of a purity measure $P = {\rm Tr \,} \rho {^2} $ is connected with the dynamics of entropy $S = - {\rm Tr \,} \rho\ln\rho $ as follows.
 If the entropy is equal to zero, the system is in a pure state.
-At the maximum entropy the system is in the maximally mixed state.
-The purity $P $ has the maximum value 1 for a pure state and the minimum value in the mixed state, equal to $ \frac {1} {m} $, where $m $ is the number of accessible states.
-The subsystem purity is expressed in terms of the square length of the local or generalized Bloch vector \eqref {eq:6}: \\ the purity for the subsystems $pn $, $epnu $ is equal to
+At the maximum entropy, the system is in the maximum mixed state.
+The purity $P $ has the maximum value 1 for a pure state and the minimum value in the mixed state, equal to ${1}/{m} $, where $m $ is the number of system states.
+The subsystem purity is expressed in terms of the square length of the local or generalized Bloch vector~\eqref {eq:6}: the purity for the subsystems $pn $ and $epnu $ is equal to

-accordingly, where $b ^ {np} = \sqrt {\sum _ {i, j=1} ^3R^2 _ {0ij0}} $ is the length of the generalized Bloch vector of the $pn $ system. \\
+accordingly, where $b ^ {np} = \sqrt {\sum _ {i, j=1} ^3R^2 _ {0ij0}} $ is the length of the generalized Bloch vector of the $pn $ system.

-Let's define the entanglement measure $p $ and $n $ spins according to \cite{SchlienzMahler} on system solutions, having entered the two-particle entanglement tensor:
+Let us define the entanglement measure $p $ and $n $ for spins according to~\cite{SchlienzMahler} on system solutions having entered the two-particle entanglement tensor:

-The tensor $m _ {0ij0} $ is equal to zero, when the two-particle correlation function $ R _ {0ij0} $ is factorized in terms of the local Bloch vectors \eqref {eq:4b}, \eqref {eq:4c} and thus the matrix will be separable, i.e. $ \rho ^ {pn} = \rho^p\otimes\rho^p $.
-By means of tensor we shall define a measure of the two-particle entanglement in the $pn $ subsystem
+The tensor $m _ {0ij0} $ is equal to zero when the two-particle correlation function $ R _ {0ij0} $ is factorized in terms of the local Bloch vectors~\eqref{eq:4a}--\eqref{eq:4d} and thus the matrix will be separable, i.e., $ \rho ^ {\rm pn} = \rho^{\rm p}\otimes\rho^{\rm n} $.
+By means of this tensor we shall define a measure of the two-particle entanglement in the $pn $ subsystem

-This measure is equal to zero for separable state and it is equal to $1$ for the Greenberger-Horne-Zeilinger maximally entangled state.
-This measure is applicable both for the pure and mixed states (in all 6 two-particle measures).
+This measure is equal to zero for a separable state and it is equal to $1$ for the Greenberger-Horne-Zeilinger maximum entangled state.
+This measure is applicable both to the pure and mixed states (in all 6 two-particle measures).